Fall Gardening

 It’s the middle of October here in South Central Pennsylvania, prime gardening season.
 That’s right, fall gardening really does have some advantages for the determined vegetable gardener.
 There’s no sweating through hot and humid weather, swatting at hordes of knats or mosquitoes, and no need to lug around the hose or watering can.

-of October here in my Zone 6 region.
+All of the pictures in this post were taken during the latter stages of October here in my Zone 6 region.
 Regardless of your growing region, it’s a cinch to extend your vegetable gardening far beyond the normal season.
 My fall gardens continue to be productive well into the month of December.

 Great Vegetables for Fall Garden Production